Configuring Regions and Locations based CAC

 Complete these steps:

-2. From the menu select Tools > Service Activation.
+2. Then from the menu, select Tools > Service Activation.

-3. Activate the service Cisco Location Mandwidth Manager and click Save and OK.
+3. Activate the service Cisco Location Bandwidth Manager and click Save and OK.

 4. On Cisco Unified Communications Manager Administration page, from the menu select System > Location Info > Location.